-- 3.2 It is alleged that, regardless of how the events in question may be defined, i.e. whether under the Geneva Conventions or under article 15, paragraph 2, of the Covenant, they constitute acts or omissions which, when committed, were criminal acts according to general principles of law recognised by the community of nations, and which may not be statute-barred nor unilaterally pardoned by any State.
-Counsel states that with the application of the amnesty law, Decree no. 2191 of 1978, Chile has accepted the impunity of those responsible for these acts.
-It is alleged that the State is renouncing its obligation to investigate international crimes, and to bring those responsible for them to justice and thus determine what happened to the victims.
-This means that fundamental rights of the authors and their families have been violated.
-Counsel claims a violation of article 15, paragraph 2, of the Covenant, in that criminal acts have been unilaterally and unlawfully pardoned by the State. - 3.3 Counsel alleges that the application of the amnesty law No.2.191 of 1978 deprived the victims and their families of the right to justice, including the right to a fair trial and to adequate compensation for the violations of the Covenant.
-Counsel further alleges a violation of article 14 of the Covenant, in that the victims and their families were not afforded access on equal terms to the courts, nor afforded the right to a fair and impartial hearing.
-Since the cases were remitted to the military courts, the principle of equality of arms was violated - 3.4 To counsel, the decision of the military tribunals not to investigate the victims' deaths amounts to a violation of article 16 of the Covenant, i.e. failure to recognize the victims as persons before the law. - 3.5 As to the reservation entered by Chile upon ratification of the Optional Protocol in 1992, it is alleged that although the events complained of occurred prior to 11 March 1990, the decisions challenged by the present communication are the judgments of the Supreme Court of October 1995.
+- 3.1 The complaint is based on violations by the Chilean authorities both of national law and international conventions.
+Counsel alleges that the events narrated constitute acts or omissions which, when committed, were criminal acts under general principles of law recognised by the community of nations, and which may not be statute-barred nor unilaterally pardoned by a State, and are in violation of article 15, paragraph 2, of the Covenant.
+Counsel claims that by applying the amnesty law of 1978 Chile accepted the impunity of those held responsible for these acts.
+It is alleged that the State has renounced its obligation to investigate international crimes and to bring to justice those responsible for the crimes.
+This means that fundamental rights of the victims and their families have been violated. - 3.2 Counsel alleges that application of the 1978 amnesty law, decree no 2191, deprived the victims and their families of the right to justice including the right to a fair trial and to adequate compensation for the violations of the Covenant .
+Counsel further alleges a violation of article 14 of the Covenant, in that neither the authors nor their families were afforded the right to a fair and an impartial hearing: as the case was placed before the military courts, the principle of equality of arms was not respected. - 3.3 The decisions of the military courts not to investigate the victims' deaths are said to constitute a violation of the latters' right to be recognised as a person before the law, in violation of article 16 of the Covenant. - 3.4 Counsel contends that with the Supreme Court's judgement of May 1996, all available domestic remedies have been exhausted. - 3.5 With respect to the reservation entered by Chile upon ratification of the Optional Protocol, it is alleged that although the events occurred prior to 11 March 1990, the contested decision is the Supreme Court's judgement of May 1996.

-State party's observations and counsel's comments:
+State party's observations and counsel's comments

-- 4.1 In submissions dated 6 December 1996, 12 February 1997 and 9 February 1998, the State party provides a detailed account of the history of the cases and of the amnesty law of 1978.
+- 4.1 In submission dated 26 August 1997, the State party provides a detailed account of the history of the case and of the amnesty law of 1978.
 It specifically concedes that the facts did occur as described by the authors.
 It was indeed in reaction to the serious human rights violations committed by the former military regime that former President Aylwin instituted the National Truth and Reconciliation Commission by Decree of 25 April 1990.
-For its report, the Commission had to set out a complete record of the human rights violations that had been brought to its attention; among these was the so-called "Baños de Chihuio" incident, during which Mr. Acuña Inostroza and the others were killed.
-The State party gives a detailed account of investigations into this incident. - 4.2 The State party submits that the facts at the basis of the communication cannot be attributed to the constitutionally elected government(s) which succeeded the military regime.
+For its report, the Commission had to set out a complete record of the human rights violations that had been brought to its attention; among these were the authors' case.
+The State party gives a detailed account of investigations into the incident.
+It is noted that the case is set out in page 534 of the Commission's final report; the conclusion was that the deaths did not occurred as reflected in the official version published at the time but rather were the responsibility of the DINA. - 4.2 The State party submits that the facts at the basis of the communication cannot be attributed to the constitutionally elected government(s) which succeeded the military regime.
 It provides a detailed account of the historical context in which large numbers of Chilean citizens disappeared and were summarily and extrajudicially executed during the period of the military regime.